ReadOnce Transformers: Reusable Representations of Text for Transformers

-Rather than just modifying the input, we consider an alternate approach of modifying the transformer block itself.
+\paragraph{Modify Transformer Block Attention.} Rather than just modifying the input, we consider an alternate approach of modifying the transformer block itself.
 Similar to PlotMachines~\cite{Rashkin2020PlotMachinesOG}, we view the representation as a memory that the self-attention block can attend over (in addition to the input text).
-The self-attention block uses two separate attention modules for both of these input types and averages the vectors.
-Specifically, let $\mathbf{H}_{\mathrm{enc}}^{L}$ be the matrix of hidden states generated from the L\textsuperscript{th} layer of a standard transformer:
+We modify the self-attention blocks in both the encoder and the decoder\footnote{Only modifying the encoder or decoder resulted in slightly lower performance.} to use two separate attention modules for both of these input types and averages the vectors.\footnote{See App.~\ref{app:plotmachines} for the detailed formulas.} With this design, ideally the \RepTextNoc will gain extra capacity to model the interaction between the representation and the input text.